AlexChaplinBraz/genrepass-cli/README.md

 ## History

 This is a port of my own shell script [genrepass.sh](https://github.com/AlexChaplinBraz/genrepass.sh).
 I've written it as practice while learning Rust and ended up improving it in various aspects.

+It used to be hosted at [genrepass](https://github.com/AlexChaplinBraz/genrepass), but I've realised I could extract a library out of it so I did, and ended up improving it even more, writing a good documentation and a sensible API.

+To remove unnecessary dependencies from the library, the CLI part of the program was moved to [genrepass-cli](https://github.com/AlexChaplinBraz/genrepass-cli).

+## Donate

+Please do feel free to [support me](https://alexchaplinbraz.com/donate) if I was helpful and you aren't in a tight financial situation.

 ## License